livetrails/targetj/README.md

 ## Key Features and Concepts

 *   **Targets:** The fundamental building blocks of TargetJS.
 Targets are like enhanced variables and methods with built-in lifecycles.
 They can:
+    *   Provide unified interface for methods and variables.
     *   Iterate towards values (useful for animations).
     *   Execute conditionally.
     *   Self-activate and operate autonomously.